-Tuition is only one part of the cost of going to college.
-Other expenses range from meals to housing to bus passes.
-Learn how all these expenses add up to a college's "sticker price."
+College expenses range from tuition to housing to bus passes.
+See how all these costs add up to a college's "sticker price."

-In its most recent survey of college pricing, the College Board reports that a "moderate" college budget for an in-state public college for the 2013–2014 academic year averaged $22,826.
-A moderate budget at a private college averaged $44,750.
-But what makes up these charges?
-Of course, financial aid might help cover some costs, but it is good to know how they add up to a total "cost of attendance" figure provided by the college.
+In its most recent survey of college pricing, the College Board reports that a moderate college budget for an in-state public college for the 2017–2018 academic year averaged $25,290.
+A moderate budget at a private college averaged $50,900.
+But what goes into these costs?

-Tuition at some colleges can vary by major.
+Tuition can vary by major.
 Students in the sciences, engineering, computing, premed programs, and the fine arts often pay more.
-For example, at University of Illinois Urbana-Champaign, students enrolled in the science and engineering programs paid $4,920 more in tuition for the 2013–2014 academic year.
-This is called "variable tuition" and it is worth checking into if you have a major in mind.
+For example, at University of Illinois Urbana-Champaign, students enrolled in the College of Engineering pay up to $5,000 more in tuition than students pursuing other majors.

-The cost for one year of tuition and fees varies widely among colleges.
-According to the College Board, the average cost of tuition and fees for the 2013–2014 school year was $30,094 at private colleges, $8,893 for state residents at public colleges, and $22,203 for out-of-state residents attending public universities.
+Colleges often report a combined tuition and fees figure.
+According to the College Board, the average cost of tuition and fees for the 2017–2018 school year was $34,740 at private colleges, $9,970 for state residents at public colleges, and $25,620 for out-of-state residents attending public universities.

 Housing and Meals

-The cost of room and board depends on the housing and food plans you choose.
-On-campus housing can come in various sizes and shapes, including dorm- or apartment-style housing and meal plans.
-The College Board reports that the average cost of room and board in 2013–2014 ranged from $9,500 at four-year public schools to $10,830 at private schools.
-Housing and meal options are usually available separately, so that you may live off campus but choose to have your meals on campus.
-Colleges usually provide room and board estimates for living off campus based on typical student costs.
-Of course, students living at home typically save big time on room and board costs.
+The cost of "room and board" depends on the campus housing and food plans you choose.
+The College Board reports that the average cost of room and board in 2017–2018 ranged from $10,800 at four-year public schools to $12,210 at private schools.
+Colleges also provide room and board estimates for living off campus based on typical student costs.

 Books and School Supplies

-Most colleges estimate and publish the average costs for books and supplies at their institution.
-In addition to textbooks, typical school supplies include printed class materials, extra required reading materials (such as classic novels for an English class), reference books, and the usual office supplies (such as pens, pencils, file folders, and notebooks).
-Some colleges include the cost of a computer and computer accessories.
-Some colleges don't include these costs at all.
-The College Board reports the average cost for books and supplies for the 2013–2014 school year was $1,207 at public colleges and $1,253 at private colleges.
+Most colleges estimate the average costs for required learning materials.
+Some colleges even include the cost of a computer and computer accessories.
+The College Board reports the average cost for books and supplies for the 2017–2018 school year was $1,250 at public colleges and $1,220 at private colleges.

 Personal and Transportation Expenses

-Then there are the expenses that colleges may estimate but don't bill you for: local transportation, clothing, personal items, entertainment, etc. Words that often pop up to describe these expenses are "estimated," "miscellaneous," "personal," and the catchall "other."
-These can add up.
-The College Board reports that expenses in this category for 2013–2014 ran from $2,580 at private colleges to $3,228 at public universities.
+Colleges may estimate some expenses they don't bill you for.
+These include local transportation, clothing, personal items, entertainment, etc. The College Board reports that expenses in this category for 2017–2018 ran from $2,730 at private colleges to $3,270 at public universities.